-(6) Summary of accounting policies
+(6) Matters related to accounting policies

 a.
 Business combination

 Business combinations are accounted for using the acquisition method and acquisition-related costs are expensed as incurred.
 Each identifiable asset acquired, liability and contingent liability assumed in a business combination is measured at fair value at its acquisition date.